neelsoumya/dsSurvivalShiny/README.md

+# Introduction

-Graphical user interface (GUI) for privacy preserving federated survival model meta-analysis using the DataSHIELD platform.
+This is a graphical user interface (GUI) for privacy preserving federated survival model meta-analysis using the DataSHIELD platform.
 This package uses the R shiny framework for federated meta-analysis of survival models.

 * inst/shinyApp